cabforum/smime/SBR.md

 The CA MAY resend the email in its entirety, including re-use of the Random Value, provided that the entire contents and recipient email address of the communication remain unchanged.

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.

-Completed validations of Applicant control over the email address must be performed for each Certificate issuance.

 #### 3.2.2.3  CAA Records
 ### 3.2.3  Authentication of individual identity